pnpm/pnpm/CONTRIBUTING.md

 ## Setting Up the Environment

 1. Run `pnpm install` in the root of the repository to install all dependencies.
-1. Run `pnpm dev-setup` to make pnpm from the repository available in the command line via the `pd` command.
+1. Run `cd packages/pnpm/dev && pnpm link -g` to make pnpm from the repository available in the command line via the `pd` command.
 1. Change any source code file and run `pd [command] [flags]` to run `pnpm` directly from the source code by compiling all the files without typechecking in memory.
 1. Alternatively, for compiling all the projects with typechecking, run `pnpm run compile` in the root of the repository.
 To run a task that will recompile the projects on change, run `pnpm run watch`.
 1. In order to run all the tests in the repository, run `pnpm run test-main`.
 You may also run tests of specific projects by running `pnpm test` inside a project's directory or using `pnpm --filter <project name> test`.